jaxankey/Virtual-Game-Table/README.md

 Each of these games illustrate the functionalities of the main workhorse code in `browser.js` and `server.js`.
 So, if you're interested in writing your own games, I recommend playing with these to see what's possible, then looking at the `game.js` code for each to see how things are actually implemented.
 In particular, I would monkey with `minimal/game.js` first, since it's by far the simplest (see below)!
 Then check out `checkers`, `chess`, and (quite complex) `poker` or `puerto-rico`.

 ## Known issues
  * Firefox on Linux has horrible rendering speed that can grind to a halt, likely due to the webGL context being immediately lost for some reason, or the browser thinking things are not hardware accelerated.
 Recommend using chrome on Linux.
+Firefox works great on Windows.
  * Looks distorted on phones, not that this is intended for phones (yet?)

 ## Here to Help